onfido/onfido-sdk-ui/README.md

 ## Handling callbacks

 A number of callback functions are fired at various points of the flow.
 The most important function is `onComplete`.
-Inside this callback, you would typically [create checks](#creating-checks) using the [Onfido API](https://documentation.onfido.com/) on your backend server.
+Inside this callback you would typically trigger your backend to create a check using the [Onfido API](https://documentation.onfido.com/).

 - **`onReady {Function} optional`**